zaytracom/qs/README.md

 [![GitHub release](https://img.shields.io/github/release/zaytracom/qs.svg)](https://github.com/zaytracom/qs/releases)
 [![CI](https://github.com/zaytracom/qs/actions/workflows/ci.yml/badge.svg)](https://github.com/zaytracom/qs/actions/workflows/ci.yml)

-**QS v2** is a production-ready Go port of the popular JavaScript [`qs`](https://github.com/ljharb/qs) library for parsing and stringifying URL query strings (nested objects, arrays, and all the tricky edge cases).
+**QS v2-beta** is a production-ready Go port of the popular JavaScript [`qs`](https://github.com/ljharb/qs) library for parsing and stringifying URL query strings (nested objects, arrays, and all the tricky edge cases).

+**Status: beta.** The v2 API is considered stable enough for testing, but may still change before the final v2 release.

 **v2 is a full port from JS** and is validated against the real npm `qs` via the JS compatibility suite in `demo/`.